HaozheLiu-ST/haozheliu-st.github.io/_pages/about.md

 # 🔥 News
+- *2023.02*: &nbsp;🎉🎉 Our proposal w.r.t generative model is funded by SDAIA-KAUST Center of Excellence in Data Science and Artificial Intelligence (SDAIA-KAUST AI) (Co-PI with Bing Li)!.
 - *2023.02*: &nbsp;🎉🎉 Two papers are accepted by CVPR'2023!.
 - *2023.02*: &nbsp; Invited as a reviewer for ICCV'2023.
 - *2022.11*: &nbsp;🎉🎉 One paper is accepted by AAAI'2023 (Oral).